antmicro/kenning/docs/source/kenning-development.md

 To use the implemented block in the JSON scenario (as described in [](json-scenarios), the module implementing the class needs to be available from the current directory, or the path to the module needs to be added to the `PYTHONPATH` variable.

-Let's assume that the class was implemented in `my_optimizer.py` file.
+Let's assume that the class was implemented in the `my_optimizer.py` file.
-The scenario can look as follow:
+The scenario can look as follows:

 ```{code-block} json
 ---